-One trial of this technique is the High-Dose Immunosuppression and Autologous (stem-cell) Transplantation for Multiple Sclerosis (HALT MS) Study, for poor prognosis multiple sclerosis.
+One trial of this technique is the High-Dose Immunosuppression and Autologous (stemcell) Transplantation for Multiple Sclerosis (HALT MS) Study, for poor prognosis multiple sclerosis.
 The HALT Phase II study was conducted in 25 patients with highly active RRMS who had failed conventional therapy.
-The two-year follow-up results of the HALT study were reported in 2013.78 The treatment induced profound immune suppression and a high rate of sustained remissions at two years.
-One patient died within three years of transplantation.
-Study participants will be followed for five more years to see how long the benefits of this treatment may continue.
+The two-year follow-up results of the HALT study were reported in 2013.95 The treatment induced profound immune suppression and a high rate of sustained remissions at two years.